 In the surveillance setting, Guardant Reveal maximizes sensitivity for detecting ctDNA by simultaneously interrogating two complementary signals, genomic alterations and DNA methylation.

-Guardant Reveal delivers results in 2 weeks and does not require tissue to initiate, eliminating the delays associated with assays that require tissue and the challenge of inadequate tissue samples.
-In addition, Guardant Reveal can be initiated as soon as 4 weeks after surgery.
+Guardant Reveal delivers results in 2-3 weeks, depending on tumor type, and does not require tissue to initiate, eliminating the delays associated with assays that require tissue and the challenge of inadequate tissue samples.
+In addition, Guardant Reveal can be initiated as soon as 3 weeks after surgery.

 Offering easy access to your patients’ results and support services, the Guardant Portal provides everything you need for informed treatment planning, including: